 Can I freeze cabbage?

-Yes, you can freeze cabbage.
-Blanch it in boiling water for a couple of minutes, then cool it in ice water before draining and placing it in airtight bags.
-Frozen cabbage is best used within 8-12 months.
+Yes, but you should blanch it in boiling water then cool it in ice water before freezing in a bag.
+Use within 8–12 months.

 Conclusion